Ricotta Cheesecake with Whipped Sour Cream Topping

 • Preheat the oven to 350 degrees.

-• Add the cookies in a food processor and pulse until fine.
+• Add the cookies to a food processor and pulse until they have a fine texture.

 • Pour into a medium mixing bowl and pour the melted butter over the top.